 Your first step toward relief is to find out the cause.
 Then consider your symptoms.
 With that info, you can choose the best treatment.

 What Causes It?

 - Viruses.
 Colds and the flu are the most common causes.
 While annoying, coughs that are “productive” get germy mucus out of your lungs when you're sick.
 Most will go away in a few days.
-After a cold, though, some "dry" coughs last weeks or months.
+After a cold, though, some "dry" coughs last weeks.
 That could be because coughing irritates your lungs, which leads to more coughing, which irritates your lungs, and so on.

-- Acid reflux .
+- Acid reflux.
 When you have heartburn, stomach acids back up into your throat, especially at night.
-They can irritate your windpipe, vocal chords, and throat and make you cough.
+They can irritate your windpipe, vocal cords, and throat and make you cough.

 What Can You Do to Treat It?

 - Medicines.
 Over-the-counter cough remedies can help in a number of ways.
 Suppressants lessen your urge to cough.
 Expectorants thin mucus and make it easier to hack up.

 - Home remedies.
 You can drink warm fluids, inhale warm, moist air, and use cough drops.
 Add a spoonful of honey to hot tea, or choose a cough drop that has it.
 Never give honey to a child under a year old -- it can make them very sick.